OpenSIPS/SIPssert/docs/tasks.md

 when a check fails, the task is considered failed; this node can either be a list of strings, meaning that all of them should be found, or a dictionary with the following nodes:
-  * `all`: a list of strings that should be found in the logs
+  * `all`: a list of strings that should be found in the logs or a list of dictionaries with two keys: `expr`, for the string, and `cnt`, to specify how many time it appears; you can skip `cnt`;
   * `none`: a list of strings that should not be found in the logs
 * `volumes`: either a list of volumes that should be mounted in the container, or a dictionary of volumes, each with the following nodes: